The Ultimate Guide to Dental Treatments in Hemel Hempstead

 Complete healing: about 1–2 weeks

 Some patients report root canal pain after 3 days, which is still considered normal if the pain is mild and gradually improving.
+In many cases, this may feel like a dull pain after a root canal rather than a sharp pain, which usually improves as inflammation settles.

 Is Pain After a Root Canal Normal?